sauravkb94/Chatbot/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/sauravkb94/Chatbot) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1eobwBwanstVKYHJ_c4KA6SEWQHeLLC1f#scrollTo=WWROT7gyJ2fN)

-## A chatbot that responds to a specific text that you provide using nltk lib (NLP) and  Cosine similarity uses similarity score and builds a basic application
+## A chatbot that responds to a specific text that you provide using nltk lib (NLP) and  Cosine similarity for similarity score and builds a basic application

 **nlp_utils**- nltk stand for natural lang toolkit used for building python prohrams which work with human lang data and natural language processing.
 **string**- is concatenation of ASCII Lowercase and ASCII uppercase string constant